It's the jewel in ITV's daytime programming crown and has been hooking viewers since 1988 – but who has presented This Morning?

 Not every guest appearance has gone smoothly - Amanda Holden had filled in for Willoughby before but has had a very public spat with Schofield in recent years after she felt she was snubbed by not being brought in to cover while Willoughby did I'm A Celebrity in 2018.

-Rochelle and Marvin Humes are the latest husband and wife team to have hosted the show and Rochelle has been kept on as a regular cover presenter since filling in for Willoughby during her I'm A Celebrity stint.
+Rochelle and Marvin Humes are the latest husband and wife team to have hosted the show and Rochelle has been kept on as a regular cover presenter after filling in for Willoughby during her I'm A Celebrity stint.

 Watch: Phil and Holly crack up after Miriam Margolyes breaks wind